justpy-org/justpy/docs/tutorial/working_with_html.md

-# Parsing HTML and SVG
+# Parsing and Using HTML

 ## The <span style="color: red;">parse_html</span> Function
 Sometimes it is convenient to take regular HTML and convert it to JustPy elements.
 In order to do so we use the function `parse_html`.